 The Tyranny of Metrics and the Dashboard That Became Reality

 Jerry Z. Muller's The Tyranny of Metrics is a 2018 critique of metric fixation: the institutional habit of turning performance into numbers, publicizing the numbers, and attaching rewards or penalties to them.
 Its AI-era value is direct.
 Before a model can optimize an organization, the organization has usually already taught itself to mistake measurable proxies for reality.
 AI does not invent that mistake.
-It accelerates it.
+It gives the dashboard more speed, authority, and surface area.

 The Book

 The Tyranny of Metrics was published by Princeton University Press in 2018.
-Google Books lists the Princeton edition as a 240-page book in business, economics, and public policy.
-Princeton's catalog materials describe it as a book about how the drive to quantify human performance affects schools, medical care, businesses, government, policing, the military, philanthropy, and foreign aid.
+Google Books lists the Princeton edition as a 240-page book in business, economics, and public policy; Princeton's catalog and sample-chapter materials frame it around the effects of quantified performance on schools, medical care, businesses, government, policing, the military, philanthropy, and foreign aid.
 Muller is a historian, not a data scientist, and that helps: he treats measurement systems as institutional cultures with histories, incentives, and moral blind spots.

 The book's main target is not measurement itself.
 Muller repeatedly distinguishes useful metrics from metric fixation.
 A hospital should count infections.
 A school should know whether students can read.
 A public agency should track whether services reach people.
 The problem begins when the number becomes a substitute for situated judgment, when what is easiest to count becomes what is officially real, and when workers learn that survival depends on optimizing the indicator rather than the mission.